Quantum refrigerator embedded in spin-star environments: Scalings of temperature and refrigeration time: Computing cold qubit temperature: a semi-analytic method

-This is an effectively six-body interaction because each of the three baths can be treated as an effective single spin $N_i/2$ due to the homogeneous nature of the system-bath interactions.
-Since we do not consider the assumption of Markovianity, environments evolve with time along with the system.
-This is in contrast to the Markovian scenario.
-The presence of an effective six-body interaction, $H_{\rm{int}}$, which couples not only the refrigerator qubits but also their corresponding local environments, is another distinct feature of the CSQAR compared to the original model given in~\cite{PhysRevLett.105.130401}.
+This is an effectively six-body interaction because each of the three baths can be treated as an effective single spin $N_i/2$ due to the homogeneous nature of the system-bath interactions. } {In contrast to the Markovian scenario, the CSQAR treats the local spin environments as dynamical subsystems whose reduced states evolve with time.} The presence of an effective six-body interaction, $H_{\rm{int}}$, which couples not only the refrigerator qubits but also their corresponding local environments, is another distinct feature of the CSQAR compared to the original model given in~\cite{PhysRevLett.105.130401}.
 The requirement of such an effective six-body interaction arises from the choice of the invariant basis in which we perform our analyses.
 For the CSQAR to function without any external source of work, the two states appearing in $H_{\rm{int}}$ of~\eqref{eq:H_int-cs} should be degenerate, i.e.